Northern California Women's Caucus for Art

 Term

 Two years from July 1 to June 30 elected by the Board of Directors and NCWCA chapter members present at the June election meeting, and not to exceed three consecutive terms.
-In the case of an unexpected vacancy or otherwise incapacity of the elected Technology Chair, The Board of Directors may appoint an interim Technology Chair or divide the responsibilities among the remaining Board of Director members until the next regular nomination period and June election.
+In the case of an unexpected vacancy or otherwise incapacity of the elected Operations Chair, The Board of Directors may appoint an interim Operations Chair or divide the responsibilities among the remaining Board of Director members until the next regular nomination period and June election.

 Reports To